Over the last few years a national scandal has broken about doubling ground rents of leasehold properties.

 What are the benefits?

 The main benefit is simple: the ground rent on your flat is likely to increase less quickly than it would have done otherwise.
-Using historical figures you can predict the ground rent of the flat described above might be closer to £1,200 rather than £4,000 in 2065.
+Using historical figures you can predict that in case of the flat described above with a starting ground rent of £250, the future ground rent would be closer to £1,200 rather than £4,000 in 2065.

 What are the disadvantages?

-RPI has been quite low since 1980, but it is possible that it could go up – and you’d be in a worse position than if it was doubling.
+RPI has been quite low since 1980, but it is possible that it could go up.
+This has to potential to put you in a worse position than if it was doubling.

 The change tends to mean that the ground rent increases by RPI every ten years for the duration of the lease – not just for the first 50 years!